Semi-Strongly solved: a New Definition Leading Computer to Perfect Gameplay: Methods

+\begin{proposition}[Sound TT reuse rules by node kind] Assume the TT stores sound alpha--beta information at the stored depth (exact values and/or valid bounds).
+Then the following reuse rules are sound:

-\begin{enumerate} \item If a P-Node is to be searched for, the search can be omitted if and only if it has already been searched for as a P-Node. \item If an A'-Node is to be searched for, the search can be omitted if and only if it has already been searched for as a P-Node or A'-Node. \item If a P'-Node is to be searched for, the search can be omitted if and only if it has already been searched for as a P-Node or P'-Node. \item If a C-Node or A-Node is to be searched for, the search can be omitted, or the table information may be used, regardless of which node type has been searched for. \end{enumerate}
+\begin{enumerate} \item If a position is queried as a $P$-node, the search can be omitted if and only if it has already been stored under the $P$-node obligation. \item If a position is queried as an $A'$-node, the search can be omitted if and only if it has already been stored under the $P$-node or $A'$-node obligation. \item If a position is queried as a $P'$-node, the search can be omitted if and only if it has already been stored under the $P$-node or $P'$-node obligation. \item If a position is queried as a $C$-node or an $A$-node, the search can be omitted (or TT bounds may be used) regardless of which node kind produced the entry, provided the bound type/depth is sufficient for the current window. \end{enumerate} \end{proposition}